reingart/dbg/README.md

 dbg
 ===

-Independent remote client-server Python Debugger, based on `bdb` and `multiprocessing` (Python's StandardLibrary).
+"Independent" Python Debugger (local/remote client-server & UI agnostic), based on `bdb` and `multiprocessing` (Python Standard Library).

-Originally, this module was named `qdb`, due it uses queues (via pipes) internally.
+Originally, this module was named `qdb`, due it uses queues (via pipes) internally for RPC, using the `pdb` extension facilities.

-Used in:
+The initial main motivation was to decuople the `Pdb` user interface from the low-level Python Debugger framework (`Bdb`), providing a simple communication mechanism in order to implement several frontends (visual IDEs, online web IDEs, etc.).
+Already, this project is used in:

  * web2py (integrated to official admin app)
  * rad2py (wxPython IDE in development)

+Others attemps include GEdit plugins, and jupyter plgugins (ipython)

 Standalone version can be run from the console (like pdb).